eu-digital-identity-wallet/eudi-doc-testing-application/README.md

 - [Xcode 15](https://developer.apple.com/xcode/) or newer: An IDE for developing software on Mac OS, including iOS applications.
 - [WebDriverAgent](https://github.com/facebookarchive/WebDriverAgent) (for real iPhone devices): WebDriverAgent is a WebDriver server implementation for iOS that can be used to remote control iOS devices.
 It allows you to launch & kill applications, tap & scroll views or confirm view presence on a screen.
 This is needed for running tests on real iPhone devices.

+**Note: If you want to run only the manual tests you need only maven 3.9.6 and java 17**

-A physical device or an emulator will be needed to run the tests.
+A physical device or an emulator will be needed to run the tests (for automation tests only).

 ## Installation